SSSvensk/ihanpihalla/How2Contribute.md

 2. Select issue from ORIGINAL REPO'S issue-tab and assign it to yourself.

-3. Go to Projects-tab, select existing project and move your selected issue from TODO-column to In progress-column
+3. Go to Projects-tab, Select existing project and move your selected issue from TODO-column to In progress-column

-4. When finishing the issue, do the same, but now move the issue from In Progress to Finished-column.
+4. When finishing the issue, do the same, but now move the issue from In Progress to Done-column.

-5. Feel free to open new issues
+5. Feel free to open new issues or add ideas to ideas-column

 Happpy coding!
 ~^.^~